lucaong/jquery-machine/README.md

     onExit: function() {
       // Do something when exiting stateOne.
 Here 'this' is $("#myelement") },
-    exits: {
+    events: {
-      // Here you define the possible exits from stateOne in the form `event: "state"`
+      // Here you define an event map, specifying the events that trigger a transition from stateOne
+      // to another state in the form `event: "nextState"`
       click: "stateTwo", // When in stateOne and event 'click' is triggered, state transitions to stateTwo
       dblclick: "stateThree" // When in stateOne and event 'dblclick' is triggered, state transitions to stateThree }
   },

+  // Define state 'stateTwo'
   stateTwo: {
     onEnter: function(evt, previousState) {
       // Do something when entering stateTwo.
 Note that the argument 'evt' is the